USSBA/terraform-aws-static-website/README.md

 ## Notes

-Adding HSTS headers and root object resolution will create lambda-at-edge functions to perform these tasks around cloudfront.
-If you ever wish to _remove_ these features, you will need to manually disassociate the lambda-at-edge functions from the cloufront distribution's default behavior.
+Adding HSTS headers and root object resolution will create CloudFront functions to perform these tasks.
+If you ever wish to _remove_ these features, you will need to manually disassociate the CloudFront functions from the cloufront distribution's default behavior.

 ## Contributing